-As an environmental campaigner, you’re passionate about your cause, and you know that you need other people to buy-in, share your passion and take action.
+As an environmental advocate, you’re passionate about your cause, and you know that you need other people to buy-in, share your passion and take action!

 If you overwhelm people with stats, facts and consequences, they bury their head in the sand – because the truth can be scary.